The Lumpen: San Quentin prison concert

 One of the highlights of The Lumpen's career was a concert in San Quentin prison with Muhammad Ali and Curtis Mayfield which was organised by journalist Belva Davis.
 The Lumpen began their concert with their version of Curtis Mayfield's song "People Get Ready", before moving onto The Lumpen's song "Free Bobby Now" and "Ol' Pig Nixon".
 However, during the fourth song, "Revolution is the Only Solution" the prison guards ended the concert after taking note of the lyrics.

 The Lumpen band member Saturu Ned recalled the moment the prison guards stopped the concert:"All of a sudden, the mics went dead.
 The guards had pulled the plug.
 They cut our mic and said, 'You're not gonna sing anymore, or we're gonna end this concert and we're gonna send the prisoners back.'
 So Curtis came out, and Muhammad Ali was back there just busting up.
 'They didn't let y'all sing, huh?
 Well, I guess I'm gonna have to get out there and tell the truth anyway.'
 I never will forget that."

 1971 East Coast tour

 The band began a tour of the East Coast of the United States with Emory Douglas in late 1971, beginning with a "kick-off concert" at Merritt College with a packed audience.
 The Lumpen played at both fundraisers and colleges in Minneapolis–Saint Paul, New York City, Boston, New Haven, and the Revolutionary People's Constitutional Convention.
 During their 1971 East Coast tour, The Lumpen played near a prison in New Haven where black political prisoner Bobby Seale was being imprisoned.
 They played to an angry and threatening crowd.
 Band member Saturu Ned recalls the incident: "They threatened us in New Haven, [but] we said, 'Oh, well.
-We might not get another opportunity to consistently say this.'"A live recording of the tour was made however the album was never released and the master tapes were lost and are now considered Lost media.
+We might not get another opportunity to consistently say this.'"A live recording of the tour was made; however the album was never released and the master tapes were lost.